matthew-andrews/ft-style-offline-web-app-part-4/README.md

 Connections can be weak and very slow, they can be flaky - disconnecting frequently.
 Devices can even be tricked into thinking they're online when they're not - they could be behind a captive portal in a coffee shop or hotel; or the device could have a perfect connection to a wifi router that isn't connected to anything else.
 Requests to your website may be being blocked or somehow mangled by a government or corporate proxy.
 Or, of course, the device could actually be completely offline.

-Rather than thinking in terms of offline and online, the way to deliver the best possible user experience is to aim to deliver a app startup time that is consistent and unaffected by the connection type or speed.
+Rather than thinking in terms of offline and online, the way to deliver the best possible user experience during that initial app boot phase up is to aim to deliver an app startup time that is consistent and unaffected by the connection type or speed.
 In order to achieve this we're going to need some more app cache hacking.

 ## More app cache hacking

-The only way you can have a consistent start up time in the face of a wild west of internet connection possibilities is to ensure your web app will prefer, **whenever possible**, load from the device's local application cache.
-To do this you have to ensure that the page that your app starts on is **explicitly cached** in the application cache manifest.
+The only way you can have a consistent start up time in the face of a wild west of internet connection possibilities is to ensure your web app will prefer, **whenever possible** load from the device's local application cache.
+To do this you have to ensure that the page which your app starts on is **explicitly cached** in the application cache manifest.

 At FT Labs we refer to this kind of application cache behaviour as *prefer offline*, where the application cache - if populated - will *always* be the preferred source for the app to load itself from, rather than the network.
 This means that the amount of time the demo app will take to start up will always be the same - no matter what kind of connection the user's device has to the internet.

-We can achieve this either by listing the root of the app explicitly in the ```CACHE``` section of the app cache manifest.
-Or, as we do in our demo app, listing it as the 2nd part of a fallback within the ```FALLBACK``` section.
+We can achieve this either by listing the root of the app explicitly in the `CACHE` section of the app cache manifest.
+Or, as we do in our demo app, listing it as the 2nd part of a fallback within the `FALLBACK` section.

 (In an ideal world we would like for the application cache to be configured so that every request (even ones not listed in the application cache) are *always* prefer offline unless we say otherwise but that is not currently possible with the current spec or any browser implementation :-(.
 Given the home page is the likeliest entry point to your application, we prioritise that.)

-This means the web server must serve the root of your application (in the FT's case that's ```http://app.ft.com/```) with the bootstrap code - explained in the first tutorial.
+This means the web server must serve the root of your application (in the FT's case that's `http://app.ft.com/`) with the bootstrap code - explained in the [first tutorial][C1].

 However, in order to achieve the server side render of the HTML for the first time the user visits the app (which makes for a much faster initial app start) that same application root URL sometimes also needs, in the case of our demo app, to return the current latest blog posts.

 To summarise:

-- When the app cache is doing its thing http://yourapp.com/ must be the bootstrap.
+- When the app cache is doing its thing yourapp.com/ must be the bootstrap.
-- Otherwise http://yourapp.com/ should be the rendered HTML content.
+- Otherwise yourapp.com/ should be the rendered HTML content.

 Given we have no Javascript control over either these requests (the former is made by the application cache's update mechanism, the latter by the user typing the URL into their browser / clicking a link from another site) we only have one solution.

+[C1]:labs.ft.com/2012/08/basic-offline-html5-web-app/

 ### The solution

-We already have quite precise control over how and when the application cache is loaded through the iframe solution implemented in the previous tutorial so solving this problem is actually quite easy.
+We already have quite precise control over how and when the application cache is loaded through the iframe (implemented in the previous tutorial) so solving this problem is actually quite easy.

 Before adding the iframe, simply set a cookie and when we receive a notification from the Javascript within that iframe (which is listening to the application cache events) that the application cache has finished updating we unset the cookie.